zohreh-aaa/DNN-old/README.md

 DNNs faults are determined and saved for three models (LeNet1,LeNet5 and 12_Conv_layer) and two datasets (MNIST and Cifar10) by running `Fault definition.ipynb`.

-This is the workflow of this part.
+Below is the workflow of this part.

 ![image](https://user-images.githubusercontent.com/58783738/146564128-ab4ef712-635a-489e-b8a7-e764ae1972a8.png)

-Part of the implementation is from [1] and [2]

 * [sadl11](sadl11/) folder contains some parts of [1] for computing the LSC and DSC coverage metrics.